kandarpck/distributed-public-key-infrastructure-dpki/README.md

     * Multiple CAs which are used to register the domains.
     * Domain Owners who want to register their domain on the Blockchain.

-#Setup
+# Setup
-Below is the screenshot of the setup used in implementing the solution.
-Here are the main technologies used from left to right and top to bottom.
+Here are the main technologies used -

     * A private subnet which runs a local version of the Blockchain and has local nodes and miners.
     * A user interface (Mist Browser) which can talk to the local version of the Blockchain and display the various components, accounts, contracts, among other items